aiacov02/SkinLesionClassifier/README.md

-# Skin Lesion Image Classification
+# Skin Lesion Image Classification Using Convolution Neural Networks and Patient Meta-Data

 This is a tool for the automatic classification of skin lesion images, using images and the patient's meta data.